-5. When the unit beeps, begin speaking your message into the microphone.
+5. When the unit beeps begin speaking your message into the microphone.
+The microphone is located next to the power switch on the front panel.
 The unit will say "OK," when the recording time has elapsed; then it will play back your recorded message.

-To play back the message for a Zone:
+To play back the message for Zone 1: